 Blume now specializes in stories on historical cultural achievements, and has documented seminal moments in the careers of Jackson Pollock, Truman Capote, and Ernest Hemingway, among other greats.
-She contributes regularly to Vanity Fair, and her work has appeared in many additional publications, including Town & Country, The New York Times, T: The New York Times Style Magazine, The Wall Street Journal, WSJ Magazine, Vogue, Departures, and The Paris Review Daily, and the Los Angeles Review of Books, among other publications.
+She contributes regularly to Vanity Fair, and her work has appeared in The New York Times, T: The New York Times Style Magazine, The Wall Street Journal, WSJ Magazine, Vogue, Town & Country, Departures, The Hollywood Reporter, The Paris Review Daily, and the Los Angeles Review of Books, among other publications.

 On June 7, 2016, Eamon Dolan Books / Houghton Mifflin Harcourt released Blume’s new book, Everybody Behaves Badly: The True Story Behind Hemingway’s Masterpiece The Sun Also Rises to commemorate the 90th anniversary of Sun‘s 1926 release.
 Reviewers have lauded Everybody Behaves Badly as “essential … a page-turner,” “magnificently reported,” “fiendishly readable,” “riveting,” and “the best book on Hemingway in Paris since A Moveable Feast.”
 The book became New York Times best seller shortly after its publication.